How to run a forklift rodeo competition

 The lowest score wins!
 Forklift rodeos can have individual and team scores.
 The scoring is a combination of driving time, penalties and bonus points.
 Penalties add time to their score.
 During the quiz portion of the competition, every correct answer, earns a participant bonus points.
 Bonus points subtract time from an operators score.

-We donated models of and that were incorporated into 1st,, 2nd and 3rd place trophies for Class I (counterbalanced forklifts), Class II (narrow aisle forklifts) and Class III (pallet jacks).
+We donated models of Raymond Reach-Fork Truck and Rider Pallet Jacks that were incorporated into 1st,, 2nd and 3rd place trophies for Class I (counterbalanced forklifts), Class II (narrow aisle forklifts) and Class III (pallet jacks).
 Participants also received a reusable Raymond shopping bag full of goodies, provided by our parts department sales representative.